CBEP-SoCB-Details/PWD_Lake_WQ_Index/Derived_Data/Test_PWD_Trends.md

 PWD papers refer to a number of analytic filters they used to decide what data to include in their analyses.
 We do not have access to their raw data, and thus can not duplicate all of their analytic choices.
-IN partiocular, they imposed various data completeness standards that we can not readily reconstruct.
+IN particular, they imposed various data completeness standards that we can not readily reconstruct.

 Because we do not know exactly how data was prepared for the PWD